xa0412/tp/docs/UserGuide.md

 ### 5. Finding friends: `find`

-Finds friends who contain any of the given keywords and courses.
+Finds friends who contain any of the given keywords and courses, including those who have the specified courses in their previous courses.

 Format: `find [n/KEYWORD [MORE_KEYWORDS]] [c/KEYWORD [MORE_KEYWORDS]]`